pnxtech/hydra-synchron-svcs/README.md

   * If you put a timer inside of a microservice so that it can execute periodic tasks - then how do you prevent multiple instances of that service from each performing the same periodic task?
   * How do you ensure that the scheduled task executes on time?

 Why not just use a job service?
-With Hydra, job / task queuing is present by default.
-So microservices can queue tasks for themselves or each other - at will.
+With Hydra, the ability to create jobs/tasks queuing are present by default.
+So microservices can queue messages for themselves or each other - at will.
 The problem this service solves is one of the creation and management of system-wide periodic orchestration events.

 ### Intrigued?
 See the full [documentation](./documentation/README.md).